SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Protocols_and_templates/Alarm_templates/Configuring_alarm_templates/Configuring_dynamic_alarm_thresholds.md

 ---
-uid: Configuring_alarm_template_dynamic_alarm_threshold
+uid: Configuring_dynamic_alarm_thresholds
 ---

-# Configuring an alarm template with dynamic alarm thresholds
+# Configuring dynamic alarm thresholds

-You can either define the alarm thresholds as a fixed value, or you can set them as a dynamic threshold that is compared to a certain “normal” value.
+Instead of defining alarm thresholds as a fixed value, you can set them as a dynamic threshold that is compared to a certain "normal" value.
 This value will automatically be determined at runtime, or via a normalization procedure for each separate element.

 The different types of alarm thresholds can be selected in the drop-down list in the *Type* column: